Cray-HPE/docs-csm/operations/boot_orchestration/Options.md

     How long BOS will wait for a node to boot into a usable state before rebooting it again (in seconds).

+* `max_component_batch_size`

+    The maximum number of components that BOS will group together in a single API request it makes.
+This can be used to limit the load on other services by forcing BOS to break up its requests into smaller chunks.
+    Note: This option is only available as a 'hotfix' in CSM-1.5.

 * `max_power_off_wait_time`

     How long BOS will wait for a node to power off before forcefully powering it off (in seconds).